shakshu-r/bharatlink-mesh-simulator/README.md

 **BharatLink** is a secure communication system that enables devices to exchange messages **without internet or mobile networks**.

-It works by creating a **peer-to-peer mesh network**, where each device acts as a node and forwards messages until they reach the destination.
+It uses a **peer-to-peer mesh network**, where each device forwards messages until they reach the destination.

 ---